kkukri/StockX-Sneaker-Predictions/README.md

 - @shermaineng - Exploratory Data Analysis

 ## Problem
-- How do we know which new releases of sneakers can be sold for abnormally high profits?
+- Anomaly identification: Through the analysis of historical transaction data, are we able to identify sneakers that were sold at disproportionally high prices

+- Predictive analysis: Can we build a predictive model to identify the pattern behind these highly profitable sneakers, allowing sneakerheads to exploit opportunities in future sneaker launches and resell for high profits

 ## Models
 1. Random Forests